PALOUKI/gestion_salle_de_sport_JPA/README.md

 **`Expected Features:`**

-##Client Section
+**`Client Section`**
 The client must be able to:

 1. Submit a request to create an account,
 2. Subscribe to a plan,
 3. View the list of their subscriptions along with their status (expired / active), ensuring that there is never more than one active subscription at a time.

-##Administrator Section
+**`Administrator Section`**
 The administrator must be able to:

-4\.
-Manage reference data (subscription types, payment types, ticket types, etc.), 5\.
-Process account creation requests,
+4. Manage reference data (subscription types, payment types, ticket types, etc.),
+5. Process account creation requests,
-6\.
-Manage sessions,
+6. Manage sessions,
-7\.
-View the session history of a specific client,
+7. View the session history of a specific client,
-8\.
-Access the list of subscriptions with their status (expired / active).
+8. Access the list of subscriptions with their status (expired / active).

 <summary><h2>📷 Screenshots</h2></summary>